 This approach to investment was formally launched in February 2014 under the title Pride in Your Community.
 Pride in Your Community was initially a two year improvement programme that saw £13.6m invested in our roads, streets, parks and green spaces.

 that needed doing in their areas and encouraged them to tell us about their

-We set up ways for people to get actively involved in improving their neighbourhoods
+- We set up ways for people to get actively involved in improving their neighbourhoods

-We also joined with parish councils to set up Parish Environmental Teams (PETs) to provide extra help and resources to deal with issues locally.
+- We also joined with parish councils to set up Parish Environmental Teams (PETs) to provide extra help and resources to deal with issues locally.

-Pride in Your Community continues today as ‘Pride in Our Community – Creating a better borough’.
+Pride in Your Community continues today as ‘Pride in Our Community – creating a better borough’.
 Over the next three years we will be investing £45m on maintaining and improving our roads, footpaths, street lights, parks and green spaces, as well as funding community projects and initiatives to boost local high streets.